The ill-fated mountaineer George Mallory's only book was "Boswell the Biographer"?

 "[Dr. Butter] practiced at Derby till he acquired moderate fortune and then moved to London.
 He was the author of a number of treatises, and be came a licentiate of the Royal College of Physicians."1

-Dr. Butter was married to the daughter of Sir John Douglas, a first cousin of James Boswell.
-He is mentioned a few times in The Life of Samuel Johnson, LL.D., and it was in connection with a visit by Johnson and Boswell to Dr. Butter that the famous quote "We cannot tell the precise moment when friendship is formed..." occured.
+Dr Butter was married to the daughter of Sir John Douglas, a first cousin of James Boswell.
+He is mentioned a few times in the Life of Johnson, and it was in connection with a visit by Johnson and Boswell to Dr Butter that the famous quote "We cannot tell the precise moment when friendship is formed..." was coined.